Ten years have passed and Anna turns up dead. Tsuzuki goes to pay his last respects to the woman. But then, a change of plans take place.

 “Wasn’t she murdered by her family?” he asked.

-“You heard about the mark burned onto her wrists?” the other man asked him.
+“So you’re familiar with the Eda-Kimoto stories?” the other man asked him.
+“You heard about the mark burned onto her wrists?”

 “Why don’t you ask her yourself?” he suggested.
 Tsuzuki looked at him confused.

 “How?” he asked.
-Kato smiled at him still.
-He didn’t speak at all.
+Kato grinned like the devil himself.
 The man reached into his heavy black coat and drew out a black jewel-like stone.
 Tsuzuki’s eyes grew big in shock.

 “A Hell Stone?” he asked almost aloud.

 “Shhh!”
-Kato whispered to him.
-“Not so loud.”
+Kato whispered to him, “Not so loud.”
 Red flags went off in Tsuzuki’s mind.
 The Hell Stone wasn’t stable at all.
-The stone went into the mouth of the corpse.
-The stone could only stay in a body for thirty seconds or else someone else had to die in their place.
+This gem went into the mouth of the corpse and anchored the soul back to the body.
+However, it could only stay in a body for one minute or else someone else had to die in their place.
 Plus, if the Hell Stone dissolved, the body would become white ash—soul and all.
 Tsuzuki looked on uncertain.

-“But that only lasts for thirty seconds without killing anybody!” he whispered back.
+“But that only lasts for a minute without killing anybody!” he whispered back.

 “So?”
 Kato suggested.
 “That’s all you would need.
 You can’t let this key information slip away.”
 Tsuzuki thought about that for a moment.
-The Hell Stone carried many risks.
-But he needed anything to stop the Eda-Kimoto clan from killing any more victims.
-If he had only thirty seconds to talk to the victim, then so be it.
+The Hell Stone carried many risks, but he needed anything to stop the Eda-Kimoto clan from killing any more victims.
+If he had only one minute to talk to the victim, then so be it.

 “Where am I?” she asked.
-“And what happened to me?”
+“What happened to me?”
 Tsuzuki stepped forward.

 “You’ve been murdered,” he explained to her.
 “Strangled and dumped out a window to be exact.”
 Anna took it all in piece by piece.

 “That’s what I’m trying to figure out…” Tsuzuki replied.
 Anna slowly climbed out of the casket.
-The shinigami became distracted from there.
-Ten years had been a long time.
-Anna had grown into quite an attractive young woman.
-So much so that the Shinigami couldn’t focus at all.
-Such a waste for her to die so soon.
-Then, a bit of a bad idea came into his head.
+The Shinigami became rather distracted.
+Ten years had been a long time and Anna had grown into quite an attractive young woman.
+Such a waste for her to die so soon…

 “What if… you didn’t have to be dead?” he asked her.
 Anna looked at him slightly puzzled.